wmjordan/Codist/README.md

   ![Smart Bar](doc/smart-bar-2.png)

-  From version 5.2 on, there are multiple predefined **web search** commands in the menu when you right click the Find button, which will launch your browser to search the text you select in document window.
+  There are multiple predefined **web search** commands in the menu when you right click the Find button, which will launch your browser to search the text you select in document window.
 So, it is handier to look for answers from the web or find code examples in _GitHub_.

   ![Smart Bar Search](doc/smart-bar-search.png)